 After completing her bachelor’s degree at Zubaida College in Hyderabad, Mona Parkash recognized the inequalities in educational opportunities available for Pakistani children and was compelled to take action.

-Inspired by the lack existence of a school in the remote village of Taluka Jhando Mari in the Tando Allahyar province, she attempted to open a school.
+In the remote village of Taluka Jhando Mari in the Tando Allahyar province, there was no school or educational facility in the vicinity for children, and due to this, Mona opened a school.

-Initially there was opposition, largely because in this agrarian community parents were dependent on their children’s labor, but ultimately, she was successful.
-Today her school has 75 pupils enrolled.
-This school offers its students an egalitarian education, rather than the typical gender segregated schools offered throughout much of Pakistan.
+Initially, there was opposition from the community in response to her attempt to open the school.
+This was largely because in this agrarian community, parents were dependent on their children’s labour.
+However, she persevered and was ultimately successful.
+Today, Mona’s school has over 75 local children enrolled.
+The facility offers its students an egalitarian education rather than the typical gender segregated schools offered throughout much of Pakistan.

 As well as this, Mona has returned to school herself and is currently pursuing a Master’s degree in International Relations from the Sindh University in Jamshoro.
 She has also participated in a range of leadership development programmes and internships, such as the United States State Department, Concern Worldwide, the Centre for Peace and Civil Society, Freedom Gate Pakistan, and the Fredrich Naumann Stiftung.

 Mona is also the Vice President of the Future Youth Group Hyderabad, which promotes peace and tolerance in Pakistani society.
 She was awarded the Meritorious Award for Outstanding Achievement from the Ministry of Youth Affairs and Habib University, as well as receiving the Commonwealth Youth Award for Excellence in 2016.